Starting a New Business

 To open a business anywhere in Moore County, you’ll need to register the name of your business with the County, possibly obtain a Privilege License, and register your tangible business property.

-1- Business Name Registration: The name of your business must be registered through the Moore County Register of Deeds Office, 910-947-6370.
+1- Business Name Registration: The name of your business must be registered through the Moore County Register of Deeds Office (scroll down to “Assumed Name Information”), 910-947-6370.

 2- Privilege License: Only specific types of businesses are required to have a privilege license to operate in Moore County.
-These businesses include restaurants that serve alcohol and any businesses that sell or use motor oil (such as service stations).
-The cost for the license varies depending on the type of business.
-Contact: Moore County Tax Collections Office, 910-947-4115.
+Restaurants that serve alcohol are required to have a beer and wine license.
+Contact: Moore County Tax Collections Office, 910-947-4116.

 3- Registration of Tangible Property: All tangible, income-generating business personal property must be listed at the Moore County Tax Office, 910-947-2255.